Members of the Science Advisory Committee on Chemicals

 - Dr. Henry Anderson

-Expertise: Disease and exposure surveillance systems, cancer and chronic disease epidemiology, reproductive and endocrine health hazards, drinking water contaminants, pesticides and dietary risk assessment including sport fish consumption advisory communication.
+Expertise: Disease and exposure surveillance systems; cancer and chronic disease epidemiology; reproductive and endocrine health hazards; drinking water contaminants; pesticides and dietary risk assessment including sport fish consumption advisory communication

-Dr. Anderson previously served on five National Academies of Science Committees including “Toxicity Testing for Assessment of Environmental Agents," the Presidential Advisory Board on Radiation Worker Compensation and the United States Environmental Protection Agency’s (U.S. EPA) National Advisory Committee for Acute Exposure Guideline Levels for Hazardous Substances (2006-2012).
+Panel Experience: Dr. Anderson previously served on five National Academies of Science Committees including Toxicity Testing for Assessment of Environmental Agents (2004-2007), the Presidential Advisory Board on Radiation Worker Compensation (2001-2006) and the United States Environmental Protection Agency’s (U.S. EPA) National Advisory Committee for Acute Exposure Guideline Levels for Hazardous Substances (2006-2012).
 He is also the former chair of the U.S. EPA Science Advisory Board’s Environmental Health Committee (2001-2003) and was also former chair of the Board of Scientific Councilors for the National Institute of Occupational Safety and Health (1982-1988).

 - Dr. James Bruckner

-Expertise: Toxicology and toxicokinetics of Volatile Organic Compounds (VOCs), drug-chemical interactions at environmental exposure levels, metabolic and toxicokinetic bases for susceptibility of children to chemicals, and Physiologically-Based Pharmacokinetics (PBPK) modeling of pyrethroid insecticides.
+Expertise: Toxicology and toxicokinetics of volatile organic compounds (VOCs); drug-chemical interactions at environmental exposure levels; metabolic and toxicokinetic bases for susceptibility of children to chemicals; and physiologically-based pharmacokinetics (PBPK) modeling of pyrethroid insecticides.

-Dr. James Bruckner is currently a professor at the University of Georgia (UGA) College of Pharmacy.
+Experience Summary: Dr. James Bruckner is currently a professor at the University of Georgia (UGA) College of Pharmacy.
 His primary research focus is the toxicology and toxicokinetics of volatile organic compounds (VOCs), drug-chemical interactions at environmental exposure levels, metabolic and toxicokinetic bases for susceptibility of children to chemicals, and physiological modeling of pyrethroid insecticides.

 - Dr. Deborah Cory-Slechta

-Dr. Deborah Cory-Slechta is a professor of Environmental Medicine, Pediatrics and Public Health Sciences at the University of Rochester Medical School and Acting Chair of the Department of Environmental Medicine and Principal Investigator (PI) of its National Institute of Environmental Health Sciences (NIEHS) Core Center Grant.
+Experience Summary: Dr. Deborah Cory-Slechta is a professor of Environmental Medicine, Pediatrics and Public Health Sciences at the University of Rochester Medical School and Acting Chair of the Department of Environmental Medicine and Principal Investigator (PI) of its National Institute of Environmental Health Sciences (NIEHS) Core Center Grant.
 She has also previously served as Dean for Research at the University of Rochester Medical School and as Director of the Environmental and Occupational Health Sciences Institute of Rutgers University.
 Her research includes both animal models and human studies where she has focused largely on the behavioral consequences of developmental exposures to environmental chemicals.

-Panel Experience: Dr. Cory-Slechta has served on advisory panels of the National Institutes of Health (NIH) [2002-2006; 2008-2010; 2017-present], the Food and Drug Administration (FDA), the United States Environmental Protection Agency (U.S. EPA), the National Academy of Sciences (NAS), the Institute of Medicine (IOM), and the Agency for Toxic Substances and Disease Registry (ATSDR) [2006-2013; 2015-present].
+Panel Experience: Dr. Cory-Slechta has served on numerous advisory panels, including those of the National Institutes of Health (NIH) [2002-2006; 2008-2010; 2017-present], the Food and Drug Administration (FDA) [1988, 2004], the United States Environmental Protection Agency (U.S. EPA) [2002-present]; the National Academy of Sciences (NAS) [2007-2008, 2013-2017], the Institute of Medicine (IOM) [2016-2017], and the Agency for Toxic Substances and Disease Registry (ATSDR) [2006-2013; 2015-present].
 She currently serves on the Board of Scientific Counselors of ATSDR (2015-present).
 She has also served on the U.S. EPA’s Science Advisory Board (2003-2010) and the Chemical Assessment Advisory Committee (2012-present) as well as formerly serving as Chair of the Scientific and Technological Achievement Awards (STAA) Committee of EPA (2002-2005).
-Dr. Cory-Slechta also served as Chair of NAS/National Research Council (NRC)/IOM committees (2007-2008; 2014-2016) and on the Committee on Toxicology of the NAS/National Research Council Committees.
+Dr. Cory-Slechta has also served as Chair of NAS/National Research Council (NRC)/IOM committees (2007-2008; 2014-2016) and on the Committee on Toxicology of the NAS/National Research Council (2011-2017).

 - Dr. Holly Davies

-Dr. Holly Davies is a senior toxicologist in the Washington State Department of Ecology, the State Environmental Agency, where she leads the agency’s initiative to prevent and reduce toxic threats.
+Experience Summary: Dr. Holly Davies is a senior toxicologist in the Washington State Department of Health, where she leads the agency’s initiative to prevent and reduce toxic threats.
 She has experience in chemical policy, scientific research, and teaching.
 Her work at the Department of Ecology has focused on Chemical Action Plans to identify, characterize, and evaluate all uses and releases of a specific persistent, bioaccumulative, and toxic chemical (PBT) or group of PBTs followed by a suite of recommended actions needed to protect human health and the environment.
 Dr. Davies is a member of the Society of Environmental Toxicology and Chemistry, and actively participates in the Children's Environmental Health Working Group within the Washington Chapter of the Collaborative on Health and the Environment.
 Her postdoctoral research (2000-2004) is on mammalian reproduction and development, transcription factors, and genomics.

 - Dr. William Doucette